 3. Chlorine will shorten the life of any garment.
 Swimming pools will regularly be “super-chlorinated” (a process done to burn up the pollutants with strong oxidizing chemicals) and there will spots of excessively concentrated chlorine that will ruin garments.
 An occasional swim may not hurt them, but repeated use will.

-4. The following items contain chemicals that when mixed with sweat can result in staining and discoloration.
-These affects may or may not become permanent: deodorant, hair products (such as goop, hair gel, hair spray), salt water, chlorine, sunscreen, lotions, body glide, chamois cream, vaseline, aquaphor, and energy jels and bars.
+4. There are many items containing chemicals that when mixed with sweat can result in staining and discoloration.
+These affects may or may not become permanent, depending upon what they are and how quickly they are washed from the garment after use.
+A number of products discolor white fabric, including deodorant, hair products (such as goop, hair gel, hair spray), salt water, chlorine, sunscreen, lotions, body glide, chamois cream, vaseline, aquaphor, and energy gels and drinks, colas and soft drinks, to name a few.
+It is not uncommon for white garments to discolor over time just from repeated use, and it will discolor faster due to the growth of bacteria with just a few hours if not washed immediately after wearing.

 5. Wash them immediately after wearing them.
-No matter how little you sweat, if are the type of person who only does wash once a week, your triathlon clothing may still last long, but so will the oder.
-The longer sweat and and the above mentioned chemical sit on your clothing the more likely that oder will remain, even after washing, and the more permanent that odor will become.
+If you cannot wash immediately at least rinse them right after removing.
+No matter how little you sweat, if you are the type of person who only does wash once a week, your triathlon clothing may not last for long, but the oder will.
+The longer sweat and and the above mentioned chemicals sit on your clothing the more likely that oder will remain, even after washing, and the more permanent that odor will become.
+Remember, oder is caused by bacteria which forms faster than you think.

 6. To avoid or reduce the affects from any of the above chemicals, try to minimize the contact of these products with your clothing.
 While some are unavoidable, such as suncreen, try mineral-based, organic and/or non-petroleum-based substitutes.
 Immediately after use, soak the garment in a bucket or container of clean water immediately.
 We highly recommend CAT5 cleaner sold on our website.
 We recommend it because it has worked well for cleaning safely while preserving both the integrity of the garment and the environment.
 Keep the garment in that container until you are able to hand wash it in cold water with detergent.
 Do not ever use bleach.